-Several recent papers, including some that we will read during the semester, use publicly available data to assess the impact of the Medicaid expansions from the Affordable Care

-Act on health insurance status.
+Several recent papers, including some that we will read during the semester, use publicly available data to assess the impact of the Medicaid expansions from the Affordable Care Act on health insurance status.
 These papers typically only use data through 2014.
-You will update their analysis with the most data through 2019 from the American Community Survey (ACS).
+You will update their analysis with more recent data from the American Community Survey (ACS).
 This will be an exciting opportunity to do cutting-edge empirical work on a topic of great interest in the literature.
 More information on the precise assignment will be provided later in the semester.

-RESEARCH PROPOSAL (30%)
+RESEARCH PROPOSAL (40%)

 Each student will be expected to produce a 10-15 page "proposal" for an original research project you would be interested in completing (rather than producing an entire paper in 14 weeks - they can take years!).
 The proposal should be on an issue related to health economics.
 It should most importantly include a well formed research question.
 The question should be framed in the literature we have read, explaining how this project would build on existing research.
 The proposal must also describe the methodology (the type of model you would estimate), the data that you would use to answer this research question, and hypotheses for what you might find.
 Be sure to provide a justification for why this is an important and interesting research question.
 Each student will give an oral presentation of their proposal during the last week of classes.
 The final written proposal is due on the last day of exams.
-Please meet with me no later than the end of September to discuss a rough idea of your proposed project and to get some initial feedback.
+An initial suggested set of intermediate deadlines follows to help keep you on track.
+You must turn in a 2-3 page research proposal progress report that explains your proposed topic, the research question, and motivation by October 24 (this progress report will count for 10% of your final grade).